A Sustainably Fueled Future for Generations to come

 The International Energy Agency (IEA) has projected biogas/ biomethane demand growth of 27% by 2030 and another 17% by 2040.

-Many people believe that biodiesel and renewable diesel are synonymous, but in fact, they are two different products.
-Biodiesel is typically made using animal fats and vegetable oils, renewable diesel is made from cellulose.
-While there are many benefits to using biodiesel, some of the more positive characteristics of renewable diesel over biodiesel include: Similar shelf-life as petroleum diesel, does not need blending, can be used in the current pipelines and tankage, and has a lower cloud point.
+Many people believe that biofuels and renewable fuels are synonymous, but in fact, they are two different products.
+Biofuel is typically made using animal fats and vegetable oils, while renewable fuels are made from cellulose.
+While there are many benefits to biofuels, some of the more positive characteristics of renewable fuels over biofuels include: Similar shelf-life as petroleum products, does not need blending, can be used in the current infrastructure, and has a lower cloud point.

 As you can see in the diagram, the two fuels are produced using different technologies and processes to extract the syngas necessary to create fuel, hence the different chemical compositions.

-SA’s renewable diesel is a direct diesel fuel substitute made from renewable materials (waste products), used to power diesel engines.
-SustainAgro produces synthetic diesel, which is renewable, manufactured domestically utilizing wood fibre and a biomass pyrolysis process to produce a product virtually identical to petroleum diesel, where there are many direct replacement applications.
+SA’s renewable fuels are a direct fuel substitute made from renewable materials (waste products), used to power many types of engines.
+SustainAgro produces synthetic fuels, which are renewable, manufactured domestically utilizing wood fibre and a biomass upgrading process to create products virtually identical to petroleum fuels, where there are many direct replacement applications.

 Environmental, Social and Governance